imaginaryrohit/Trainity_Instagram_User_Analytics/README.md

 This report will be divided up primarily into two sections

 ### 1 Marketing
-I.Rewarding Most Loyal Users - To find most loyal users for rewarding purpose (Top 5 oldest users of the Instagram) II.Remind Inactive Users to Start Posting - Sending mail to those users who have never posted single photo yet III.
-Declaring Contest Winner - To find details of Winner(user) of contest who gets most likes on single photo IV.
-Hashtag Researching - To find top 5 Hashtag for better reach to the most people V.Launch AD Campaign - To find the day on which users register more Instagram
+I. Rewarding Most Loyal Users - To find most loyal users for rewarding purpose (Top 5 oldest users of the Instagram)

+II.
+Remind Inactive Users to Start Posting - Sending mail to those users who have never posted single photo yet

+III.
+Declaring Contest Winner - To find details of Winner(user) of contest who gets most likes on single photo

+IV.
+Hashtag Researching - To find top 5 Hashtag for better reach to the most people

+V.Launch AD Campaign - To find the day on which users register more Instagram

 ### 2 Investor Metrics